-William A. Ferrara became the Executive Assistant Commissioner, U.S. Customs and Border Protection (CBP), Operations Support (OS) on July 7, 2019.
-In this role, he provides leadership and direction across the broad spectrum of capabilities that support CBP operations and enable mission execution: Office of Intelligence (OI), Information and Incident Coordination Center (IICC), Laboratories and Scientific Services (LSS), Law Enforcement Safety and Compliance (LESC), Office of International Affairs (INA), Planning, Analysis, and Requirements Evaluation (PARE).
+Ms. Durst provides leadership and direction across the broad spectrum of capabilities that support CBP operations and enable mission execution across seven subcomponents: CBP Watch; Office of Laboratories and Scientific Services; Law Enforcement Safety and Compliance Directorate; Office of International Affairs; Planning, Analysis, and Requirements Evaluation Directorate; Office of the Chief Medical Officer; and the Mission Support Division.

 Prior to her new role, Ms. Durst served as the Executive Director, Operations for U.S. Customs and Border Protection’s (CBP), Office of Field Operations in Washington, D.C.
 In this position, she oversaw operations nationwide in 20 field offices and 328 ports of entry and 33,000 employees.
 She also oversaw international operations in 16 Preclearance stations located in Canada, Ireland, the Middle East, and the Caribbean.

 Ms. Durst previously served as the Area Port Director of St. Albans, Vermont with command of 18 Ports and Stations in Vermont and New Hampshire, as well as the CBP Trusted Traveler Vetting Center.
 Ms. Durst served as the Director, Field Programs where she oversaw the establishment of the Chaplain and Peer Support programs and was the principal representative for implementing the Enhanced Retirement for CBP Officers as well as accompanying policy changes such as Pre-employment Fitness Tests, Fitness Graduation Standards, redesigned Field Operations Academy curriculum and the first CBP officer job task analysis.